sf-wdi-24/modules/week-04-associated-data-and-users/day-03/module-02/readme.md

 Please don't do this, let's try an alternative.

-We're going to globally install a new package named [Node Inspector](https://github.com/node-inspector/node-inspector).
+We're going to globally install a new package named <a href="https://github.com/node-inspector/node-inspector" target="_blank">Node Inspector</a>.

 <details>
   <summary>How do we install a new package with node?</summary>